 For millennia, in Mesoamerica, what are now the countries of Central America and South Mexico, pure cacao was used as a natural medicine and played an integral part in all religious rituals and ceremonies.

 In this context, cacao was considered a sacred plant according to the "Popol Vuh"the Sacred Book of the Ancient Mayas, connecting the human and spiritual realms.
 For more than a decade, holistic and spiritual practitioners have been re-discovering the medicinal and ceremonial use of cacao and although modern 'cacao ceremonies' vary greatly in their focus , at the heart of these is the consumption of cacao in its purest form.
 This is why our organic, minimally-processed and ethically grown cacao is labeled 'Ceremonial ", meaning that it's form is similar to the traditional mesoamerican Xocolatl or Kakaw product.
 We could have also call it just "cacao paste", but wasn't telling the full story of it and we really wanted to join the "cacao" movement for meditative purposes and spiritual growth.

 Mood enhancing substances in cacao make it particularly suitable for personal growth work, meditation and ceremony.
 Cacao is the only food to contain the "bliss" molecule known as Anandamide, an endocannabinoid.
 It also contains other pleasure-related neurotransmitters such as dopamine, serotonin and phenylethylamine (PEA), along with the gentle stimulant Theobromin.
 When we put natural cacao in our body, it makes us feel like we are falling in love; relaxed, mindful, euphoric and energized.

-What is a Cacao Ceremony or a Cacao Ritual / Gathering?
+What is a Cacao Ritual / Gathering / Circle?

 "Can I use Ceremonial Cacao, without the 'Ceremony'?